Vmit2/website-builder/docs/ARCHITECTURE.md

 ## Overview

-The Portfolio Builder is a **multi-tenant SaaS application** that enables users to create professional portfolio websites in minutes.
+The At-Solvexx is a **multi-tenant SaaS application** that enables users to create professional portfolio websites in minutes.
 The architecture is designed for scalability, security, and ease of deployment.

 ## High-Level Architecture